gravitational/teleport/docs/3.1/user-manual.md

 ## Logging In

-To retreive a user's certificate, execute:
+To retrieve a user's certificate, execute:

 ```bash
 # Full form: